-Most insurance companies will cover sudden broken pipes but some may not.
+Most insurance companies will cover suddenly broken pipes, but some may not.

 Hiring Water Damage Restoration Experts to Fix Broken Pipes

-Broken pipes are often preventable, but they can also happen suddenly, without warning.
+Broken pipes are often preventable but can also happen suddenly, without warning.

 Water damage from leaking pipes is a serious concern, as it can destroy your belongings and cause adverse health effects.
 Quick action will help protect your family and minimize the damage.